 Data security is one of our highest priorities.
-Upon detecting this incident, we moved quickly to initiate an investigation to remediate the incident and confirm the security of our network environment.
-We take the protection and proper use of personal information very seriously and plan to enhance the security of our systems moving forward in an effort to prevent any further similar incidents.
+We take the protection and proper use of personal information very seriously, as we continue to enhance the security of our systems moving forward in an effort to prevent any further similar incidents.